 NEWS from The Corvallis Clinic

 The Corvallis Clinic, an independent, physician-led medical group, is a comprehensive multi-specialty organization, serving Benton, Linn and Lincoln counties.
-It offers more than 100 board-certified physicians and advanced clinical professionals in 27 specialties at 10 area locations.
-As the fourth-largest area employer, The Clinic has 600 employees.
+It offers more than 100 board-certified providers and advanced professionals in 27 specialties at seven area locations.
+As the fifth-largest area employer, The Clinic has 600 employees.